newst4rt/Lyrify/README.md

 ### Start ~ Print Mode

-Lyrify supports three different methods to print lyrics on the terminal.
+There are three different methods to display lyrics on the terminal.

 - ***Default*** : *Display lyrics in full-screen on your terminal with automatic scrolling and highlighting.*
   ```bash